Course Syllabus

 Accommodations

-Most accommodation requests will be handled through Disability Resources for Students, including special testing requests on the midterms.
+Most accommodation requests will be handled through Disability Resources for Students Links to an external site., including special testing requests on the midterms.

 Course Summary: